psolymos/psolymos.github.io/_posts/2018-08-30-fitting-removal-models-with-the-detect-r-package.md

 data(paired)
 ```

-We will use the counts for Ovenbird, one of the most common species in the data set (abbreviated as `OVEN`).
+We will use the counts for Ovenbird, one of the most common species in the data set (abbreviated as `"OVEN"`).
 The data is in long format, so I am using the [**mefa4**](https://cran.r-project.org/package=mefa4) R package to make the sample by species cross-tabulation.
 Then subsetting the data to retain samples obtained by human observers, then getting rid of missing predictor data.
 For predictors, we will use a variable capturing date (`JDAY`; standardized ordinal day of the year) and an other one capturing time of day (`TSSR`; time since local sunrise).

 The data frame `X` contains the predictors.
 The matrix `Y` contains the counts of newly counted individuals binned into consecutive time intervals (0&ndash;3, 3&ndash;5, 5&ndash;10 minutes): cell values are the $$Y_{ij}$$'s.
 The `D` object is another matrix mirroring the structure of `Y`
 but instead of counts, it contains the interval end times: cell values are